Inokinoki/inoki-blog/source/_posts/Bug_AX88179_178a_USB_Ethernet_adapter_Linux_Driver.md

 {% asset_img topology.png Topology %}

-On device a, we made a network bridge to connect the PC and the device b.
-All the packets which don't have a destination to device a will be resent to the other side.
+On device B, we made a network bridge to connect the PC and the device A. All the packets which don't have a destination to device a will be resent to the other side.

 # Diagnosis